 1. Start with a good cable promotion

-2. Buy cable equipment instead of renting it
+2. Buy your cable equipment instead of renting it

 3. Decide what you really need

 Do you need a DVR?
 Most shows are On-Demand and can be watched at any time so really think about what you would use the DVR for.

 I thought I would miss my DVR but I don’t miss it at all.

 I was a huge DVR fan, I loved the fact that I could pause a show and watch my favorite shows anytime I wanted to.
 But now with everything being on-demand and able to be streamed as well there really wasn’t a need for one.